SocialResonance/Plura/cypress/README.md

   - `proposals.cy.js` - Tests for proposal creation and management
   - `implementations.cy.js` - Tests for implementation submission and voting
   - `user-credits.cy.js` - Tests for user credit functionality

-## Custom Commands

-We've created several custom Cypress commands to make testing easier:

-- `cy.loginToNextcloud(username, password)` - Logs in to Nextcloud
-- `cy.goToPluraApp()` - Navigates to the Plura app
-- `cy.createProposal(title, description)` - Creates a new proposal
-- `cy.createImplementation(content)` - Creates a new implementation
-- `cy.allocateCredits(amount)` - Allocates credits to a proposal
-- `cy.voteOnImplementation(index, voteType, weight)` - Votes on an implementation
-- `cy.makeVotePrediction(index, amount)` - Makes a prediction on an implementation

 ## Best Practices